dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-profile-for-android.md

   - **None (secured)**: This is the most secure.
 This means that the device cannot have any threats.
 If the device is detected as having any level of threats, it will be evaluated as noncompliant.
   - **Low** : The device is evaluated as compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
   - **Medium** : The device is evaluated as compliant if the threats that are present on the device are low or medium level.
 If the device is detected to have high-level threats, it is determined to be noncompliant.
   - **High** : This is the least secure.
 Essentially, this allows all threat levels.
-Perhaps it&#39;s useful if you are using this solution only for reporting purposes.
+Perhaps it is useful if you are using this solution only for reporting purposes.

 For more details, see [Enable device threat protection rule in the compliance profile](https://docs.microsoft.com/en-us/intune/deploy-use/enable-device-threat-protection-rule-in-compliance-policy).